Akhil-Nairr/Bank-Telemarketing-EDA/README.md

-# Bank Telemarketing Campaign EDA
+# Bank Telemarketing Campaign EDA Using Python

 This repository contains the exploratory data analysis (EDA) for the bank telemarketing campaign aimed at enhancing revenue through term deposits.